Agamenon-sama/Mastoid/README.md

     - implement playlists
 - settings menu
     - I should start by thinking how to integrate it in the ui
-- background image
-    - make a better blur effect (I think I also want to add a grayscaling effect)
 - spectrum viewer ?

 ## Dependencies